-The NRC MML will notify the MML Radiation Control Program Director of the accompaniment inspection and determine if a member of the MML staff plans to observe.
+The NRC MML PM will notify the MML Radiation Control Program Director of the accompaniment inspection and determine if a member of the MML staff plans to observe.

-If the MML Radiation Control Program staff wishes to observe the accompaniment, the NRC MML will notify the NRC inspector and coordinate with the MML Radiation Control Program staff.
+If the MML Radiation Control Program staff wishes to observe the accompaniment, the NRC MML PM will notify the NRC inspector and coordinate with the MML Radiation Control Program staff.

-The scheduling of accompaniment inspections should be determined by MML’s inspection schedule.
+The scheduling of accompaniment inspections should be determined by the MML’s inspection schedule.

+b.
+Conduct of the Accompaniment Inspection.
+Performing the inspector accompaniments should take into consideration the number of inspectors the MML utilizes.
+While the MML must perform inspector accompaniments in accordance with IMC 2800, the element for NRC accompanying MML inspector(s) is used by the NRC MML PM to monitor MML licensee's inspection performance as part of the biennial inspection.

 The NRC inspector will follow Inspection Procedure 87129, Appendix E, “Focus Element - Technical Quality of Materials Inspections,” Attachment B, “Inspector Accompaniment Checklist.”
-As requested by the NRC MML , the inspector will obtain additional information necessary for the biennial or for review of any special issues.
+As requested by the NRC MML PM, the inspector will obtain additional information necessary for the biennial inspection or for review of any special issues.

 If during the accompaniment inspection, the NRC inspector observes an apparent serious health and safety problem that is not being addressed by the MML inspector, it should be brought to the MML inspector’s attention.
 If the permittee does not correct the situation, notify the MML Radiation Control Program Director.
 If the situation is still not corrected, notify the lead region immediately.

+The NRC inspector performing the accompaniment should provide immediate feedback to the MML inspector, once the inspection has been completed.

-Follow-Up Within days of completion of the accompaniment the inspector will:
+c.
+Follow-Up: Within 5 business days of completion of the accompaniment the inspector will:

 Submit completed “Inspector Accompaniment Checklist,” from IP 87129, Appendix E, Focus Element - Technical Quality of Materials Inspections,” Attachment B.

-Provide any additional information that the NRC MML e., information concerning issues necessary for the biennial or special issues).
+Provide any additional information that the NRC MML PM requested (e.g., information concerning issues necessary for the biennial inspection or any special issues).

+The NRC MML PM should review the accompaniment documentation and communicate the observation for the conduct of the inspection by the MML inspector, with the MML Radiation Control Program Director.

+Performing the inspector accompaniments should take into consideration the number of inspectors the MML utilizes.
+While the MML must perform inspector accompaniments in accordance with IMC 2800, the element for NRC accompanying MML inspector(s) is used by the NRC MML PM to monitor MML licensee's inspection performance as part of the biennial inspection.

 06.03 Allegations.
-All allegations received be brought to the attention of the NRC MML and Office Allegation Coordinator () within 5 calendar days of receipt.
-The will then take the necessary action to ensure that the allegation is handled in accordance with NRC Management Directive 8.8.
+All allegations received should be brought to the attention of the NRC MML PM and Regional Office Allegation Coordinator (ROAC) within 5 calendar days of receipt.
+The ROAC will then take the necessary action to ensure that the allegation is handled in accordance with NRC Management Directive 8.8.
 The Allegation Review Board in the lead region will make the determinations concerning follow-up actions, including: (1) referral to the MML licensee; or (2) independent follow-up by the NRC.
 Cases involving harassment and intimidation (H&I) should be reported to the lead region within 3 working days of receipt.
 As a general rule, H&I cases will be handled by the NRC, and referrals to the MML Radiation Control Program Director will be minimized.

 END

 Revision History for IMC 2810